SFTtech/openage/doc/building.md

 - Coincidentially, the exact same question crosses my mind whenever I have to build an `automake` project, so I can sympathize.
-- Unfortunately, it's not as simple as invoking an compiler.
-Building `openage` involves code generation and the building of Python C++ extension modules.
+- Unfortunately, it's not as simple as invoking a compiler.
+Building `openage` involves code generation and the building of Cython extension modules.
 - See [buildsystem/simple](/buildsystem/simple), which does exactly
-  these three things, manually.
+  these things, manually (don't use this for production).